Imperfect quantum networks with tailored resource states: Simulation results

 We fix the inter-node distance to 15 km and we vary the depolarizing strength and the dephasing time as $p\in[0, 0.1]$ and $T\in[1, 100]$ ms. Given this parameter space, we perform an exhaustive search by computing the fidelity of the final Bell pair using all possible measurement patterns, and then we compare them.
 We only use the exhaustive search for $N\leq 12$, due to the costly computation.

 We label the qubits and nodes as $\{1, \dots, N\}$, where the targets are 1 and $N$ and the inner neighbors are $\{2, \dots, N-1\}$.
 Importantly, in the local protocol, we assume that node 1 is the one starting the protocol, and in the central protocol, we assume that the coordinator is node $\left\lceil N/2\right\rceil$.
-We express a measurement pattern as $\boldsymbol{m}$, an $N-2$ length vector where $m_i\in\{\sigma_x, \sigma_y,\sigma_z\}$, and the $i^{\text{th}}$ vector element corresponds to the measurement basis on the $(i-1)^{\text{th}}$ qubit.
+We express a measurement pattern as $\boldsymbol{m}$, an $N-2$ length vector where $m_i\in\{\sigma_x, \sigma_y,\sigma_z\}$, and the $i^{\text{th}}$ vector element corresponds to the measurement basis on the $(i+1)^{\text{th}}$ qubit.

-The results show a binary behavior of the optimal measurement pattern, such that we can distinguish two regimes.
+The results obtained for small systems (up to $N\leq 12$) show a binary behavior of the optimal measurement pattern, such that we can distinguish two regimes.
 One where the depolarizing noise is dominant and another where the dephasing noise is dominant, which corresponds to low $T$.
 Each regime has an optimal measurement pattern that changes when entering the other regime.
 Importantly, there is an area in between where the two measurement patterns are optimal and equivalent, which we call the transitional regime.

+From the observed optimal patterns for small systems, we extrapolate the following measurement patterns for all $N$.
 If $N$ is even, in the depolarizing regime the optimal measurement pattern is $(\sigma_x, \sigma_x, \dots, \sigma_x)$, for both protocols.
 However, for the dephasing regime, the optimal measurement pattern is different.
 For the local protocol is $(\sigma_y, \sigma_y, \sigma_x, \dots, \sigma_x)$, and for the central protocol the optimal measurement pattern has the following elements:

 If $N$ is odd, for both the local and central protocol, the optimal measurement pattern is always $(\sigma_x, \sigma_x, \dots, \sigma_x)$.

 Notice that in the depolarizing regime, the optimal measurement pattern is the same for both protocols, whereas in the dephasing regime, there are some differences.
 This is because the two protocols differ in the delay times, so the final dephasing noise on the Bell pair differs in each protocol, but the final depolarizing noise is the same.